-The Nature Conservancy’s Science Cabinet brings together the Conservancy’s top scientists into a forum for horizon scanning, identifying critical research needs, and to serve as a review board for major scientific issues, analyses or tools that rise to the level of the Conservancy’s executive team.
+The Nature Conservancy’s Cabinet of Lead Scientists brings together the Conservancy’s top scientists into a forum for horizon scanning, identifying critical research needs, and to serve as a review board for major scientific issues, analyses or tools that rise to the level of the Conservancy’s executive team.

-The Science Cabinet will collaborate with other scientists inside and outside the Conservancy and is responsible for leading analyses and research projects that the Conservancy’s president deems essential.
+The Cabinet of Lead Scientists will collaborate with other scientists inside and outside the Conservancy and is responsible for leading analyses and research projects that the Conservancy’s president deems essential.
 The cabinet reports to the Conservancy’s chief scientist and is chaired by Hugh Possingham, Chief Scientist.

-The Science Cabinet is expected to make sure the Conservancy is at the forefront of the science relevant to the organization’s mission.
+The Cabinet of Lead Scientists is expected to make sure the Conservancy is at the forefront of the science relevant to the organization’s mission.
 Its members are also expected to help recruit top scientific talent to the Conservancy and to themselves be recognized externally as globally significant scientists.

 There is tremendous scientific talent and work across the Conservancy, but no formal high-level vehicle to catalyze scientific collaboration and bring that talent together to inform decision-making at TNC.
 The Cabinet will collaborate with the Conservancy’s chief scientist to foster the culture of science and evidence essential to advancing the broader fields of science relevant to conservation, and to keeping the Conservancy ahead of the curve as it tackles present and future global challenges.